apache/beam/playground/terraform/README.md

 7. [What are Google Cloud Platform APIs](https://cloud.google.com/apis) _(Note: Short description of all Google Platform APIs)_

 8. [Google Cloud Platform naming policy](https://cloud.google.com/compute/docs/naming-resources) _(Note: Describes the naming convention for Compute Engine resources)_
+9. Buy DNS name for your Playground

 ***Google Cloud preparation steps:***
-After you created or identified an existing project for deployment, add or select a service account with a JSON key, and add or select state_bucket for storing the Terraform state data according to the instructions above:
+After you created or identified an existing project for deployment, please be sure that your account has at least following privileges:
    - App Engine Admin
    - App Engine Creator
    - Artifact Registry Administrator